AidLite Python API Documentation

 Default Value | 0 |

-Description | Whether it is a quantized model, 1 for quantized model for FAST. |
+Description | Whether it's a quantized model, 1 indicates quantized model (only Remote needs to be set) |

-Member Variable | fast_timeout |
+Member Variable | remote_timeout |

 Type | int |